puneettokhi/linux/README.md

 18. Reboot the system and verify the new kernel version using `uname -a`
 19. Finally, run the `make` command using Makefile downloaded from canvas
 20. Once that step is successfully completed, check if the kernel file was installed using `ls *ko` and if installed, use the `sudo insmod 283-1.ko` command to insert the modules`
+21. There would not be any output on the screen because `lsmod grep | cmpe283` command shows that the module was already loaded, but since the Kernel module doesn't print to the console window, we have to use the `dmesg` command to see the output.
+22. Final Output would be displayed as:
+[Screenshot]
+23. In case the MSR values return a 0, it means that the hardware assisted virtualization feature was not enabled in the VM.